 NPAC SMS issues the subscriptionVersionLocalSMS-Create action to the non-EDR Local SMS, if it is accepting downloads for the NPA-NXX of the subscription versions.
 This action contains all data required to create the subscription versions with the subscriptionLNPType of ‘pool’.

 At the same time as step 1, the NPAC SMS sends the M-CREATE for the numberPoolBlock to the EDR Local SMS.
+For the XML interface, PBCD – NpbCreateDownload.

 The non-EDR Local SMS verifies the action is valid and returns the M-ACTION reply.
 If the non-EDR Local SMS does not respond to the M-ACTION request, the NPAC SMS will retry the request a tunable amount of times.

 The EDR Local SMS sends to the NPAC SMS the results of the M-CREATE.
 If the EDR Local SMS fails to respond, the NPAC SMS will retry the M-CREATE request a tunable amount of times.
+For the XML interface, DNLR – DownloadReply.

 The non-EDR Local SMS proceeds to execute all the creates specified by the action.
 The non-EDR Local SMS sends to the NPAC SMS the M-EVENT-REPORT specifying the success or failure of the subscription version creates.